Last updated 4 October 2021

 - Flat rate expenses

-However, they will not take into account:
+However, they would not take into account:

 - The personal allowance